ClimbsRocks/machineJS/README.md

 # ppComplete
 > a library for optimizing your ML algorithms

-NOTE: This is still under active development, with Thanksgiving targeted for a release date.
+NOTE: This is still under active development, with Thanksgiving weekend targeted for a release date.
 In the mean time, I'd love any PRs or feature requests you submit!

 ## How to use:
 1. `npm install machinejs`